vrettasm/PyGeneticAlgorithms/paper/paper.md

 2. **On multi-objective optimization:**
-    Addressing multi-objective optimization problems (with or without constraints), is feasible as long as the user forms the fitness function (including the constraints), in an appropriate way. `PyGenAlgo` is 'agnostic' of the type of problem is solving.
+    Addressing multi-objective optimization problems (with or without constraints), is feasible as long as the user forms the fitness function (including the constraints), in an appropriate way. `PyGenAlgo` is 'agnostic' of the type of problem is solving (single or multi-objective).
 All that is required is to form the genes correctly, and implement the fitness function.
-    Once these steps are done, the rest follow exactly the same evolution steps as shown in the provided examples.
+Once these steps are completed, the rest follow exactly the same evolution cycle as shown in the provided examples.

 3. **On visualization:**
     In this toolkit, we decided not to provide explict plot functions.
 The reason is that including plot functions would